TN 99 (03-25)

 For instructions on processing monthly pay stub reports, see SI 00820.143F.

-Whenever possible, process monthly wage reports that the individual submits with pay stubs using the SSIMWV system.
+Whenever possible, process monthly wage reports that the individual submits with pay stubs using the SSI Monthly Wage Verification (SSIMWV) system.
 Issue the receipt via SSIMWV and archive the receipt to the Online Retrieval System (ORS).
 Use the receipt as documentation of the wage evidence received and do not take further action to document the wages.
-If processing multiple months of pay stubs in SSIMWV, generate a separate receipt for each month to satisfy the documentation requirements of Section 202 of the Social Security Protection Act of 2004.
+If processing multiple months of pay stubs in SSIMWV, generate a separate receipt for each month to satisfy legal documentation requirements.

 c.
 Documenting multiple months of pay stubs